 In decades of negotiations, the Israelis mentioned Abu Dis as one possibility among others.
 Trump and Netanyahu’s “Deal of the Century” went even further.
 Al-Jazeera reports: “Trump has formalized the question of Abu Dis as the only possible PA capital in the future.
 Trump’s move of the US embassy from Tel Aviv to Jerusalem was meant to remove any hope for the reopening of negotiations on this question.”

 One important question is rarely addressed.
-What will happen to the 372,000 Palestinians who live in Jerusalem – one quarter of the West Bank?
+What will happen to the 372,000 Palestinians who live in Jerusalem?
 Will they also be expelled – to a village without infrastructure, without resources, without industry?“

 So, what is the solution?

 Unfortunately, I can say very little to this question.
 The decisions about what a democratic state should look like should be made exclusively by the people who will live there.

 Nevertheless, I can share some thoughts of Ilan Pappé.
 In an Interview with the German newspaper neues deutschland, Pappe spoke of: “a democratic state which accepts the Palestinian refugees who want to return, with equal rights for all, without discrimination based on religion, nationality, race, ethnicity or gender.
 One which distributes the country’s wealth according to the principles of social justices, compensation and equal opportunities for everyone.
 One which respects collective identity, multi-cultural, multi-ethnic conditions of “live and let live”, without any group using the state to enforce any supremacist ideologies.”